getampt/docs/frameworks/astro.md

 ```

 !!! caution
-When using Astro's "server" output mode, `@ampt/astro` will _automatically_ set the "main" field of your "package.json" to `dist/entry.js`.
+When using Astro's "server" or "hybrid" output modes, `@ampt/astro` will _automatically_ set the "main" field of your "package.json" to `dist/entry.js` if it is not yet defined.
 This is required for Ampt to run your Astro application in SSR mode.
 !!!

 If you want to use Astro's "static" or "hybrid" modes, you can use the following configuration: